ChrisMarshallNY/ChrisMarshallNY/README.md

 ## Here, on GitHub:
 My GitHub ID, on its own, doesn't really have much in it.
 Most of the action is in the organizational accounts I'm connected to:

+- [The Great Rift Valley Software Company](https://github.com/RiftValleySoftware) (I am the owner of this organization)
 - [Little Green Viper Software Develoment LLC](https://github.com/LittleGreenViper) (I am the owner of this organization)
-- [The Great Rift Valley Software Company](https://github.com/RiftValleySoftware) (I am the owner of this organization)
-- [BMLT Enabled](https://github.com/bmlt-enabled) (This is very much a team effort, and I am only a contributor, here)
+- [BMLT Enabled](https://github.com/bmlt-enabled) (This is very much a team effort, and I am only a minor contributor, here, these days)

 ## Other Stuff: